wierdlygoodcoder/rock-paper-scissors/README.md

   ![Screenshot 2022-04-07 075547](https://user-images.githubusercontent.com/95313496/162141621-d2148d69-23fc-4e13-a67f-84472e8b0dbd.png)

   **Javascript Validator**
-  - no errors were found while doing js hint validator
+  - no errors were found while doing the js hint validator
   - The metrics of this website were as follows:
     - There are 20 functions
-    - Functions with the largest signature take 2 arguements while the median is 0.
+    - Functions with the largest signature take 2 arguments while the median is 0.
     - Largest function has 6 statements in it while the median is 1
-    - The most complex function has a cyclomatic value of 26 while the median is 1 .
+    - The most complex function has a cyclomatic value of 26 while the median is 1.
 ![Screenshot 2022-04-07 080420](https://user-images.githubusercontent.com/95313496/162141535-8c7cfecf-44bc-4b9e-b833-1240739f517b.png)

  **Lighthouse**